 The City adopted a Reasonable Accommodation Ordinance in July 2008.
 The ordinance provides a structure for the processing of reasonable accommodations in the City.
 As stated in the ordinance "reasonable accommodation in the land use and zoning context means providing individuals with disabilities or developers of housing for people with disabilities, flexibility in the application of land use and zoning and building regulations, policies, practices and procedures, or even waiving certain requirements, when it is necessary to eliminate barriers to housing opportunities."
-A request for a reasonable accommodation form to the Community Development and Sustainability Department.
+A request for a reasonable accommodation can be made by submitting the City of Davis Request for Reasonable Accommodation form to the Community Development and Sustainability Department.
 Requests for accommodation are reviewed by the Community Development and Sustainability Director if no discretionary approval is requested alongside the request for accommodation.
 The Community Development and Sustainability Director must issue a written decision within 45 days either granting the accommodation, granting with modifications, or denying the request.